Craving a curry?

 Everest – 8 Rue Bender

-Gets consistently good reviews and a general tip that it’s not spicy so a good choice if you have kids that aren’t ready for something hotter.
+This place gets consistently good reviews and a general tip that it’s not too spicy, so a good choice if you have kids that aren’t ready for something hotter.
 Giant sized naans and biryani, plus home-made mango ice cream.

 Sherpa – 3 Place St Pierre et Paul